KoduIsGreat/gams-docker/ReadMe.md

 Attaching to gams_gams_1

 ```
-E) now run `docker exec -ti rti-gams-25.0.3 bash` this will launch the bash shell inside the running container
+E) now run `docker exec -ti rti-gams-25.0.3 bash`(in a different terminal if you did not do `-d`) this will launch the bash shell inside the running container
 inside the working directory of the container which is /workspace, if you run `ls` you will notice all the contents of
 sourceandstudies have been copied to this directory.